Skip to contents

 geom_sf(data = spp_convex[[2]], aes(fill = species), alpha = 0.2)

-For the sake of the example we will only use the concave ranges, with ratio 0.4, going forward.
+For the sake of the example, we will use only the concave ranges with a ratio of 0.4 going forward.

 Perform sampling for the species ranges

-First we will perform equal area sampling with a relatively small amount of points and repetitions.
+First, we will perform equal area sampling with a relatively small number of points and repetitions.

 eas <- spp_concave |>